FLYERS-FLAMES' SERIES HISTORY: Current and Miscellaneous:

 February 28, 1989 -- Joey Mullen (1-3-4) led Calgary to a 6-3 home win.
 The Flames dominated the opening period, 15-4 in shots and 4-1 on the scoreboard, and chased goalie Ron Hextall who was replaced by Mark Laforest for the remainder of the game.
 Mike Vernon made 22 saves for the win.

 January 2, 1990 -- The teams tied 4-4 in Calgary.
 Ken Wregget made 36 saves and Rick Wamsley made 34 stops.
 Rick Tocchet had three points for Philly while Jamie Macoun and Sergei Makarov had three assists each for Calgary.
 The tie ended Calgary's nine-game winning streak in this series.
 It was the first tie in the series since 1978, 41 straight games that one team claimed a win.
+Brian Propp (1-1-2) had two points in his return to the lineup after missing twenty games due to hand surgery for a blood clot; he last played November 18.

 November 8, 1990 -- The Flames scored five third period goals en route to an 8-2 victory in Philadelphia.
 Eight different Flames scored and Sergei Makarov (1-3-4) and Joe Nieuwendyk (1-3-4) each had four points.
 Mike Vernon made 25 saves for the win and impoved to 8-1 in nine career decisions against the Flyers.
 Calgary outshot Philly 44-27.
 Pete Peeters made 36 saves in the loss.